websanco/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service/downloading-and-uploading-backups.md

 ### Download Database API

-The API for downloading a database contains an endpoint that returns a `.tgz` file.
+The API for downloading a database contains an endpoint that returns a `.gz` file.
 The `id` parameter represents the backup ID, which you can find on the Backups page.
 This ID is comprised of three strings separated by two dashes (e.g., `dxpcloud-lqgqnewltbexuewymq-201910031723`).

 #### Parameters